Shouq-Alsulami/Shouq-Alsulami/README.md

 ###

-<p align="left">Hi, I'm Shouq , a CS graduate exploring the world of data, skilled in ML and data analysis.<br><br>- 🔬 Background: Former undergraduate researcher at University of Toronto, where I dove deep into computational research and got hooked on solving complex problems with data.<br><br>- 🤖 What I do: I build computer vision pipelines and bring them to production – currently leveling up my skills in automation and DevOps best practices to make ML systems more robust and scalable.<br><br>- 🧬 What excites me: Healthcare data, especially genomics.
+<p align="left">Hi, I'm <b> Shouq </b> , a CS graduate exploring the world of data, skilled in ML and data analysis.<br><br>- 🔬 Background: Former undergraduate researcher at University of Toronto, where I dove deep into computational research and got hooked on solving complex problems with data.<br><br>- 🤖 What I do: I build computer vision pipelines and bring them to production – currently leveling up my skills in automation and DevOps best practices to make ML systems more robust and scalable.<br><br>- 🧬 What excites me: Healthcare data, especially genomics.
 There's something fascinating about using ML to unlock insights from biological data that could genuinely impact people's lives.<br><br>📍 Based in Jeddah, Saudi Arabia</p>

 ###